skills-dev-2/reviews/.github/steps/1-open-a-pull-request.md

-# Step 1: Create Your First Release
+# Step 1: Create your first Release

 GitHub Releases let you package and provide software to your users based on specific Git tags.
 Let's create our first release.